plugCubed/plugCubed-Website/README.md

 * [Node.JS](http://nodejs.org/download/) OR [io.js](https://iojs.org).

 * **Note**: if using Node.js it must be v0.11.6 or higher with the `--harmony flag` for generators support.
 For ease of use we have `npm start` with -`-harmony` included.
-* **Note 2**: Due to Koa-Frouter's usage of invalid file names, Windows is not compatible for development purposes

 ### Developers